 2018 Pavillon Rouge (barrel sample) 94p

 Tasted in April 2019.
-It was potent and strong with excellent structure and backbone, sappy, deep and with a long finish.
+It was potent and robust with excellent structure and backbone, sappy, great depth and with a long finish.
 Probably the best vintage of this wine I've tasted yet.

 2018 Pavillon Blanc (barrel sample) 94p